quantumJLBass/mage-winstore/README.md

 It should also allow for custom parts that are for utilities and what not.
 Hooked in by choice to extend this.

+This will have to have an extension to pair with this app